-- Even though traversal is fast, there are several drawbacks: - Splitting polygons can create lots of extra data - Splitting polygons can create cracks due to numeric round-off - Creating good trees is very expensive! - Largely useless for scenes with lots of dynamic objects - This is why you can't destroy walls in most 3D games. :)
+- There are still several drawbacks: - Splitting polygons can create lots of extra data - Splitting polygons can create cracks due to numeric round-off - Creating good trees is very expensive! - Largely useless for scenes with lots of dynamic objects - This is why you can't destroy walls in most 3D games. :)